Skip to content

 How do you find the gradient of a road?

 The gradient in the roads can be represented as a percentage or as 1 in n.
 First of all, you need to calculate the horizontal distance corresponding to the vertical rise.
 For example, if the measured horizontal distance(run) is ‘4’ units and the corresponding verticle rise is ‘1’ unit, then the gradient of the road will be 1 in 4.
-If you want to convert it into a percentage, then divide the rise by run, and multiply with 100.
+If you want to convert it into a percentage, then divide the rise by run, and multiply by 100.
 In the above case, it will be [(1/4)*100] = 25 %.

 How do you find the gradient of a road